 To get prescription medications, you must have permission from a doctor or nurse practitioner, and you must go to a pharmacy.
 For example, you will need a prescription to get antibiotics, birth control pills, antidepressants, asthma inhalers, certain pain medications, and cough syrup with codeine.
-When you need one of these medications, the doctor or nurse practitioner might give you a written prescription, or he or she might send the order to the pharmacy electronically.
+When you need one of these medications, the doctor or nurse practitioner might give you a written prescription, or they might send the order to the pharmacy electronically.

 If you have a prescription from a doctor or nurse practitioner at MIT Medical, you can get the medication from the MIT Pharmacy.
 If you have the MIT Affiliate Extended Insurance Plan, this will be the best place for you to get your prescription medication.
 Read more.